Anchor-Protocol/anchor-docs/DOCS_STYLE_GUIDE.md

 Generally, we abide by the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) because it shares our goal of creating clear and useful content.
 However, we don't follow every rule, and, in some cases, we break the rules in favor of our own.

 Here are some of the more important guidelines we use.
-If you follow at least these guidelines, your content will begin to resemble other parts of the documentation, making a consistent experience for Terra users.
+If you follow at least these guidelines, your content will begin to resemble other parts of the documentation, making a consistent experience for Anchor users.

 ### Acronyms